 Accounting Estimates.
 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-There are no estimates that are particularly sensitive.
+Note 5 describes the estimates used to calculate net pension liability of the Florida Retirement System.